Types

 Hepatitis C: Should You Get Tested?

 Hepatitis C is a disease that damages your liver.
 It can cause major health problems.
 You can even die from it.
 And you might not even know you have it.
 Hepatitis C is caused by the hepatitis C virus (HCV).
 This virus spreads from person to person through blood.
-You're at risk for hepatitis C if infected blood enters your body.

 Read article